EmanuelBender/GoogleSheet_Inventory_System/README.md

 ### Steps:

 1. **Copy Sheet & Enter Items:**
-   - Copy the [template Inventory Sheet](https://docs.google.com/spreadsheets/d/1COGIPqjvaSmpCLZWWQLtgucSimMKeokUlRZeDGTBkdY) to your Google Drive.
+   - Copy the [Template Inventory Sheet](https://docs.google.com/spreadsheets/d/1COGIPqjvaSmpCLZWWQLtgucSimMKeokUlRZeDGTBkdY) to your Google Drive.
    - Add daily time-driven trigger: Extensions > AppsScript > Add Trigger > logSheetsDaily().
    - Enter your items into your Inventory sheet, including all info. (only once)
    - Create profiles by entering item ID and amount on the Profiles sheet.

-2. **Enter Profiles:**
+2. **Create Profiles:**
-   - Create a profile by adding a header (profile name) and entering only ID and amount of each item on the Profiles sheet.
+   - On PROFILES add a header (profile name) and enter only ID and amount of each item.
    - On OVERVIEW enter your Profile name into the search bar to switch to Profile mode.
    - Click the BUILD PROFILE button, follow prompts.
 Ready to physically assemble your profile using specified components.